President Nikias Visits a Young Scientists Program Lab

-On January 27, 2012, USC President C. L. Max Nikias visited Norwood Elementary School to observe USC Dornsife students leading a USC Young Scientists…Video by Mira Zimet
+On January 27, 2012, USC President C. L. Max Nikias visited Norwood Elementary School to observe USC Dornsife students leading a USC Young Scientists Program lesson.
+This is part of…Video by Mira Zimet

 During USC President C. L. Max Nikias’s recent visit to USC Family of Schools site Norwood Street Elementary, one highlight was a stop at a classroom that houses the Young Scientists Program (YSP).

 Under the auspices of USC Dornsife’s Joint Educational Project (JEP), YSP places science majors at USC Family of Schools where science lessons are provided to fourth and fifth graders.

 Upon Nikias’s arrival, seniors Bridget McDonald and Christine Sur both of USC Dornsife were teaching a fourth grade class about the terms volume, quantity, temperature and chemical reaction using yeast and balloons in a lesson titled, “Can Yeast Inflate a Balloon?”

 As Nikias looked on, environmental studies major Sur described to the children some of the basic biology and chemistry that explains how yeast multiply.
 After the lesson, she introduced herself to Nikias.

 “I’m so glad the president visited because it brought attention to the YSP program and how much of an impact it has on the students,” Sur said later.
 “I’m proud to be a part of YSP and hope that his visit can help us gain even greater support.”

 Sur said the children were elated by the visit.